BryanCuneo/ps-jsonlogger/examples/README.md

-# ps-jsonlogger Samples
+# ps-jsonlogger - Examples
-This folder contains the sample scripts that are described in the module's main README.md.
+This folder contains the sample scripts that are described in the module's [main README.md](../README.md).